 - Never leave a fireplace unattended unless its embers are completely extinguished.
 Also consider using a glass or metal fire screen to catch sparks and rolling logs, and never store flammable liquids near sources of heat.

 - Know how to use your generator.
 Generators should be placed in an open and ventilated area.
 They should never be operated inside a home—including spaces like the basement and garage—due to the danger of inhaling carbon monoxide fumes.

 - We work with arborists to employ a right-of-way program that keeps tree limbs clear from power lines to ensure system reliability.
 However, if you see limbs near power lines close to your home, please call our office so we can address the issue.
 Do not try to trim trees near power lines yourself.

 - Never touch a downed power line.
-Warn others to stay away and call 911 or alert your electric cooperative.
+Warn others to stay away and alert your electric cooperative.